RhodiumToad/pllua-ng/README.md

  + The "readonly" parameter to server.execute and friends is ignored.
    All queries in a stable function are readonly, and all queries in a volatile function are read-write.

+ + Returning multi-dimensional arrays by doing a simple return of a Lua table is no longer supported.

 The pllua.compat module is implemented in pure Lua (inside the sandbox in trusted mode), see src/compat.lua for the implementation.